ESTCube-2: Scientific purpose

 The primary goal of the ESTCube-2 project was to provide practical training in the development of space technology for undergraduate and high school students.
 This means that satellite design, prototyping, flight model assembly, testing and operating the satellite are the responsibility of students.
+To facilitate students' work, an open-source tech stack comprising nearly 20 software applications was used.

 However, ESTCube-2 was more special than traditional university CubeSat missions because it was testing innovative technologies and solutions in space.
-The main purpose of the ESTCube-2 satellite's mission was to test the plasma brake, which would reduce the satellite's orbit and burn it up in the Earth’s atmosphere at the end of the satellite’s mission.
+The main purpose of the ESTCube-2 satellite's mission was to test the plasma brake, which would reduce the satellite's orbit and burn it up in the Earth's atmosphere at the end of the satellite's mission.
 The inventor of the plasma brake is Pekka Janhunen, a researcher at the Finnish Meteorological Institute.
 This technology is intended to help combat an increasingly pressing problem in near-Earth orbit - space debris, i.e. the accumulation of dead satellites and their parts in orbit.
 Removing non-functional satellites from orbit would reduce the likelihood of a collision between a functioning satellite and unusable space debris.